emike-akagbosu/MammoX/README.md

     - python .\manage.py makemigrations
     - python .\manage.py migrate
     - python .\manage.py runserver

+Note: If you clone the repository using Pycharm, click 'OK' if given the option to automatically create a virtual environment from the requirements.txt file.

 macOS:
 1. Clone repo on local device
 2. Navigate into mammoxdev-env/mammox directory